hbowie/practopians/content/intro/Contact.md

 Body:

-If you have any feedback on the site then I'd love to hear from you.
-Drop me a note at [hb@practopians.org](mailto:hb@practopians.org).
+If you have questions, comments or inquiries (or simply wish to express unbridled enthusiasm for our work!), please feel free to drop us a note at [feedback@practopians.org](mailto:feedback@practopians.org).